 Of all the changes, one of my biggest surprises is how turned off we have become by drive-thrus and microwaveable foods.
 Popping into family-run shops for a 2-for-$5 homemade almuerzo (lunch) will do that, I suppose.
 We have no desire to patronize the grocery aisles with their chemical-laden packaged foods.
 Never would have seen that coming.

 But then, I’d never thought my native land would look so different to me, either.
 My, how I’ve changed.

 What travel has taught me

-This is why we created this blog.
-We share all of our travel “as we saw it.”
-We want you to enjoy the thrill of discovery as well.
-Because, you know what?
-There are an awful lot of amazing places to see, foods to eat, and people to like out there.
+This is why I created this blog: to share all of our travel “as we saw it.”
+I want you to enjoy the thrill of discovery as well.
+It’ll change you—and growing in love and understanding is never a bad thing.